JENNIFER RICCIO, CHAIR

 K. BLAKE DARCY, VICE CHAIR

 Kevin earned his AB in Government from Hamilton College in NY.
 In 1987, he founded the online brokerage firm DLJdirect, led the firm from 1987 to 2001, and took it public in 1999 on the NYSE.
 He remained involved with the company through several purchases until 2005, when, at that time known as Harrisdirect, it was purchased by ETrade.
 During his career, Kevin also launched online brokerages in Japan, Hong Kong, and the UK and consulted with numerous firms.
 In 2008, he co-founded an online money management firm, Formula Investing, which manages a series of mutual funds and investment strategies for individuals and institutions.
 Kevin has served on numerous boards, including the Board of Trustees, Hamilton College; Quantopian; Recognia; Mondera.com; and Harrisdirect.
-Kevin serves on the Finance and Strategic Planning Committees and is serving his first term, which ends June 30, 2018.
+Kevin serves on the Finance and Strategic Planning Committees.

 DOUG WHITTLESEY, TREASURER